pascaliske/infrastructure/docs/secrets/index.md

 # Secrets

-Almost any service needs some kind of secret value at runtime.
+Almost all services require some kind of secret value at runtime.
 In order to store those secrets safely inside the Git repository I use **Mozilla SOPS** which is [natively supported by Flux](https://fluxcd.io/flux/guides/mozilla-sops/) – more precisely, I use [`age`](https://age-encryption.org) as an algorithm for encryption.

+!!! info

+    Please keep in mind that this page is only meant as an example implementation of my workflow.
+You're free to adapt it, but you will need to adjust it by yourself.

 ## Prerequisites

 It is required to have SOPS and `age` installed on your machine.
-You can use `brew` for that:
+You can leverage `brew` for that:

 ```sh
 $ brew install sops age